Kirlu3/Sanntid-G30/heislab/slave/README.md

 ## slave.go
 Contains a single function that initializes all channels and go routines between other parts of the slave module.
 This is essentially the main file for the slave module.

-## timer.go
-Contains a timer server that will restart the timer when receiving a timer duration.